TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/SkinningApi/((generated))/FindingCssSelectorsForTheBackendDocuments/Index.rst

 What you do is this:

-- Right-click the frame, select “Show HTML source” or whatever your browser allows you.
+- Right-click the frame, select "Show HTML source" or whatever your browser allows you.

-- Paste the HTML source of the script into the tool “CSS analyzer” found in the extension “extdeveval” - this will analyse the hierarchy of CSS selectors.
+- Paste the HTML source of the script into the tool "CSS analyzer" found in the extension "extdeveval" - this will analyse the hierarchy of CSS selectors.

 - Find your selector, write CSS rules!